 The smartphone is very prevalent today in healthcare.
 Why?
 Because clinicians, especially physicians, are much more comfortable with their smartphones than computers.
-Smartphones are obviously mobile and portable in nature, and they are much more accessible than the computers that are in their offices or homes.
+Smartphones are inherently mobile and portable in nature.
+They’re also more accessible than the computers that are in their offices or homes.
 Business Insider author, John Heggestuen, reported in December 2013 that their research predicted a 22% global ownership rate of smartphones by the end of 2013– up from 5% in 2009.

-Though this doesn’t sound like high saturation, it is important to take into account that these are global numbers and third-world countries are included in the population count.
+Though this doesn’t sound like high saturation, it’s important to take into account that these are global numbers.
+Developing nations are included in the population count.
 According to Information Week, physicians and mid-levels in the United States are using smartphones at a very high percentage in their practices – approximately 86%.

-It is becoming clear that, as a general population, we will also be using more smartphone medical or mHealth applications (apps) in the future.
+It is becoming clear that we’ll also be using more smartphone medical or mHealth applications (apps) in the future.
 Marco Smit, president of Health 2.0 Advisors noted in an interview with Maura Keller, published in For The Record, “The smartphone is the No. 1 vehicle to influence, engage, and educate the patient postdischarge,” Smit says.
 “We are making some progress with this in the field, but we still have a long way to go.”

 These apps have not escaped the notice of the Food & Drug Administration (FDA) , Congress, and the Federal Communications Commission (FCC).
 The FDA just issued its report to Congress regarding its plan to provide oversight to health IT – this includes mobile medical apps.
 The FDA, along with the Office of the National Coordinator for Health Information Technology (ONC) and FCC, recommended that they provide greater clarity around the mobile medical apps and referred back to the FDA report from last September.
 That report noted that the FDA intends to provide oversight to only those apps that “can transform a mobile platform into a regulated medical device by using attachments, display screens, sensors, or other such methods.”